mehdiismaaili/AI-Cardiology-Stast-And-Prediction/ReadMe.md

 Create the Virtual Environment:

-Open a terminal and navigate to the project root: cd C:\xampp\htdocs\AI-Card-Stats-Pred
+Open a terminal and navigate to the project root:cd C:\xampp\htdocs\AI-Card-Stats-Pred

-Create a virtual environment named env: python -m venv env
+Create a virtual environment named env:python -m venv env

 Activate the Virtual Environment:

-Activate the environment:
+Activate the environment:env\Scripts\activate
-env\Scripts\activate

 Your terminal should show (env) to indicate the virtual environment is active.

 Install Dependencies:

-Navigate to the php folder:
+Navigate to the php folder:cd php
-cd php

-Install the required Python packages: pip install -r requirements.txt
+Install the required Python packages:pip install -r requirements.txt

-Example requirements.txt dependencies (verify the file): flask pandas numpy scikit-learn
+Example requirements.txt dependencies (verify the file):flask
+pandas
+numpy
+scikit-learn